Number of Workers Sought5

 Are you open to shorter periods of employment or do you prefer that workers stay the full season?Shorter periods of employment possible, Prefer full season

 Describe the physical setting of your farm and the nature of the community in which you liveWe own 57 acres and have a few neighbors, 3 miles east of Bozeman near the Bear Canyon Interstate exit, and within 5 miles of 3 different Gallatin National Forest Trailheads.
 Train and interstate are also within 1/4 mile; it is not always peaceful here depending on how the wind blows and sound travels.
 River bottom surroundings and right up against the foothills of the North Gallatin Range/South Bridger Range interface.
-We have 5 greenhouses/high tunnels, a few outbuildings, a barn where we process our vegetables downstairs and live upstairs, and 2 bunkhouses for employees.
-Our vegetable fields immediately surround our homestead.
+We have 6 greenhouses/high tunnels, a few outbuildings, a barn where we process our vegetables downstairs and live upstairs, and 2 bunkhouses for employees.
+Our vegetable fields immediately surround our 2 homesteads.

 Describe your farm operation

 With the addition of Rocky Creek Farm we also need a grounds/animal/irrigation person, and farm stand, orchard and cider press, school tour, farm camp, event, and pumpkin patch help.
 Very diverse opportunities exist!